Dom Cardillo Arena at the Kitchener Memorial Auditorium (map it)

 Each area is rated from 0 to 5 stars with 5 being the best.
 The overall composite score is the "FANFARE Score".

 Inside the Dom Cardillo Arena there are Coyote Jack's Grill and Pizza Pizza stands which offer your typical arena fare.
-Beer stands in the concourse sell Coors Light, but the beers may not be brought back to your seats.
+Beer stands in the concourse sell Coors Light, and in recent years may now be brought back to your seats.
 The Concourse Lounge offers more of a bar-like atmosphere to get a beer or another alcoholic beverage.

 The Aud has been described at times as a mini Maple Leaf Gardens.
 The atmosphere is unmatched in the entire CHL.
-If there is one thing that the Rangers are better at than any team in the CHL and possibly all sport, is showcase their history.
-In 2012-2013 the Kitchener Rangers are celebrating their 50th year, and their history is all over The Aud.
+If there is one thing that the Rangers are better at than any team in the CHL and possibly all sport, is showcasing their history.

 It begins in the outer concourse with the display for Kitchener's famous "Kraut Line."
 In the 1930s and 1940s, the Boston Bruins featured an all-Kitchener line that graduated from the Kitchener minor hockey system.
 Milt Schmidt, Woody Dumar and Bobby Bauer were a ridiculously tight trio that played together for decades, on one of the most famous lines in history.
 The trio ended up going to fight in World War II as a group, and returned to play for the Bruins.
 All three are members of the Hockey Hall of Fame, and Schmidt is a former captain of the Bruins, who has his number 15 retired by the team.

 Inside the seating bowl the fans attention is immediately drawn to the rafters, which are littered with banners.
-The number of members of the Hockey Hall of Fame who were Rangers are honoured, including Bill Barber, Larry Robinson, Paul Coffey, Scott Stevens, and Al MacInnis.
+The numbers of members of the Hockey Hall of Fame who were Rangers are honoured, including Bill Barber, Larry Robinson, Paul Coffey, Scott Stevens, and Al MacInnis.
 There are banners honouring the franchise's leading scorers, Dwight Foster and Andre Benoit.
-There are banners memorializing other Rangers Gary Crosby and Jim McKeachie.
-Finally there are a plethora of banners that memorialize the numerous conference and division championships headlined by the 4 OHL Championships and 1982 and 2003 Memorial Cup Championships.
+There are banners memorializing other Rangers Gary Crosby and Jim McKeachie who died tragically while members of the team.
+Finally, there are a plethora of banners that memorialize the numerous conference and division championships headlined by the 4 OHL Championships and 1982 and 2003 Memorial Cup Championships.

 The Aud is located just east of downtown Kitchener.
 The complex also features Jack Couch Park and the condemned Centennial Stadium.
 For the most part, however, the Aud is a community arena.
 There are almost no pre and post game meal options within walking distance.
 You could hike up Ottawa Street to the Tim Horton's or Dairy Queen.
+Gastropub No. 29 in the same plaza may be an option, but it is pretty small.
 Your best bet, however would be to head downtown or take the highway out to Sportsworld.
-Downtown, you might want to try Bobby O'Brien's or the Honest Lawyer.
-Out by Sportsworld you will definitely want to hit Moose Winooski's or the Pioneer Bar-B-Q.
+Downtown, you might want to try Bobby O'Briens or McCabe's.
+Out by Sportsworld you will definitely want to hit Moose Winooski's or the Pioneer Bar-B-Q. If you truly want a genuine Kitchener experience, then you should look into eating a pre-game meal at the Concordia Club.
+Kitchener celebrates the largest Bavarian festival outside of Germany in Oktoberfest.
+The Friday buffet at the Concordia Club is a great way to experience Kitchener's German heritage before a Ranger game!

 A Friday night in Kitchener should involve watching the Rangers in the Dom Cardillo Arena.
 There is nothing like a Friday night where the Rangers play the rival London Knights or Guelph Storm.
-The Rangers are consistently in the top 3 in attendance in the OHL behind London and the Ottawa 67's.
-With Ottawa's temporary move to Scotiabank Place and the Dom Cardillo Arena's increased capacity, it is fairly certain that the Rangers have a lock on second place in the attendance race in 2013.
+The Rangers are consistently 2nd in the OHL in attendance behind London and average over 7,000 fans.
 Ranger fans are knowledgeable and focused on the action.
 They are loud when the Rangers score, and have a history of getting on referees.

-An extra mark for 50 years of Ranger hockey in Kitchener.
+An extra mark for over 50 years of Ranger hockey in Kitchener.

-An extra mark for Eugene George, former owner of the Kitchener Rangers who gave the team to the season ticket holders, cementing the future of the Rangers in Kitchener for another 50 years.
+An extra mark for Eugene George, former owner of the Rangers who purchased the team and gave it to the Ranger Subscribers, cementing the future of the team in Kitchener.

 An extra mark for the vast history on display for the Rangers in the Dom Cardillo Arena.

-An extra mark for the Kitchener Minor Sports history that is on display all over the Auditorium Complex.
+An extra mark for the Kitchener Minor Sports history on display all over the Auditorium Complex.

 The Kitchener Rangers are one of the premier clubs in the Ontario Hockey League (OHL).
 Established in its current form in 1963, the Rangers have seen hockey legends grow up wearing Ranger, red, white, and blue.
 Formerly a feeder team for the New York Rangers, the Kitchener Rangers currently provide a hockey education for pre-draft players getting ready for future careers in the NHL, AHL or other hockey leagues.